2019-2020 Teaching Chair Award Nominations

 The Chapel Hill-Carrboro Public School Foundation supports twelve multi-year teaching chair awards across multiple teaching disciplines in the school district.
-This year, five of these chair awards are open for nominations.
-To be eligible for nomination, candidates must have completed 3 full school years (August - June) in the CHCCS district with a hiring date of August 2015 for nominations this year.
-The nomination window is open through January 31, 2019.
+This year, five of these chair awards are currently open for nominations.
+To be eligible for nomination, candidates must have completed 3 full school years (August - June) in the CHCCS district with a hiring date of August 2016 or earlier for nominations this year.
+The exception to this requirement is The Burton Stuart Chair for Promising New Teachers (see below).
+The nomination window is open through January 31, 2020.

 To nominate a teacher, click on a highlighted chair name below.
 Eligible teacher names for each chair will be found in a drop-down menu.
 Click here to learn more about the PSF Chair Award Process.